EOSgithub/linked-blog-starter-md/Afterword.md

 I set aside the book I'd been reading and rose from my chair by the window.
 "How did it go?"

 He didn't answer immediately.
 Instead, he closed the door behind him and simply stood there, staring at nothing.
-His hair was disheveled, his robes wrinkled, and there was something in his eyes I'd never seen before—a hollow, distant look.
+His hair was disheveled, his robes wrinkled.

 "It worked," he said finally, his voice barely above a whisper.

 But there was no triumph in his tone.
-No satisfaction.
 Just bone-deep weariness and something that sounded almost like grief.

 "You succeded?"